jareddumont/nca-fault-tolerant-networks/README.md

 # Neural Cellular Automata with Fault Tolerance

 **What if neural networks could survive 95% of their weights being corrupted?**
+This repository demonstrates a Neural Cellular Automata that generates neural network weights and exhibits damage immunity via emergent dynamics.

 Standard neural networks collapse under weight corruption.
 Our NCA-based approach recovers fully—not by repairing damage, but by being immune to it.